JonathanChang1025/PyFishGUI/README.md

 # PyFishGUI
-Automatically Fish in Minecraft using the GUI version of PyFish
+A windows executable that automatically fish in Minecraft using the GUI version of PyFish